Content of Temporary Protection

 An interesting report from March 2022 on urban refugees in Marmara[10] gave the municipality view of integration in Türkiye.
 The report studied the situation for Syrian temporary protection holders in thirteen provinces and 94 municipalities and challenges.
 It found that the three most common problems that municipalities encounter regarding immigrants and refugees are the lack of a budget and legal problems arising from the limitations in the legislation related to their jurisdiction, a lack of data, and negative reactions from local people.
 The main problems experienced by Syrian temporary protection holders are poverty, being employed as unqualified, cheap labour and housing.
 Syrian refugees most often request help from municipalities with financial and other aid, employment and shelter.

 International NGOs have also been active in border provinces since the beginning of the Syrian conflict.
-In 2015, for example, there were approximately 150 NGOs including international NGOs in Gaziantep.
-Currently, however, the scope of foreign NGOs’ activities is limited and under close monitoring by the competent PDMM, as organisations need to obtain permission to operate in Türkiye and renew it regularly.[11]
+Currently, the scope of foreign NGOs’ activities is limited and under close monitoring by the competent PDMM, as organisations need to obtain permission to operate in Türkiye and renew it regularly.[13]
+According to the list published and updated on 26 April 2023 by the Ministry of Interior Affairs, there are 60 registered INGOs operating in migration sector in Türkiye.

 [1] Article 25 TPR.